What They Are & How to Apply

 What is a fellowship?

 A fellowship is a merit-based, competitive award, scholarship, or grant to undertake a major educational experience or goal.
 Winning a fellowship offers a great deal of prestige and can provide an invaluable boost to your career.

 How do I apply for a fellowship?

 Competition for fellowships is fierce.
 The people or agencies who support fellowships are not just interested in giving money away, they are interested in making a wise investment.

-Applying for and winning fellowships typically yields access to people, ideas, and resources on the cutting edge of new solutions to old problems, helping shape future generations of global leaders.
+Applying for and winning fellowships typically yields access to people, ideas, and resources on the cutting edge of new solutions to old problems, and helping shape future generations of global leaders.

 Where does the money come from?

 Most fellowships are funded through philanthropic foundations or through government agencies in order to meet some targeted need, bettering society in a specific way.
 Understanding the mission/objective of a particular fellowship helps you produce a targeted and relevant application, making you a more competitive applicant.

 What comprises an application?

 - An online or paper application form

 - Short essays, in the form of one- or two-paragraph statements, answering questions specific to the award

 - Transcripts from all undergraduate institutions, including study abroad

 - Letters of Recommendation from professors and/or professionals who know you well and can attest to your academic and personal qualities

 - A language evaluation

 Most agencies or foundations funding the most prestigious fellowships rely upon campus officials to prepare, and sometimes select, applicants for the award.
 For some fellowships, only students from designated colleges and universities are allowed to apply.

 “Direct apply” awards, on the other hand, are open to students from any campus, without an internal process, and the student may apply independently.

 At Mount Holyoke College, the National Fellowships Advisor in the Office of Student Success & Advising promotes a selection of “campus process” and certain “direct apply” awards for which MHC students are particularly well suited.
 While there are hundreds of fellowships available to students, the National Fellowships Advisor is limited to advising mainly on these particular awards.